eskay993/gamefiles/sp-football-life-2026/README.md

 10. Next, the `Settings` window *should* open.
 Ensure the following:
 	- "`Full Screen`" is selected.
 If it's greyed out, select the highest resolution available in the dropdown and you should then be able to select Full Screen.
+	- Chose "`Enable 2`" under V-Sync.
+Most people have better frame rate with this.
 	- If you're using a PS controller, make sure to click on the Controllers tab and select `DirectInput`

-13. The new `Switcher` window should now launch.
-This new version of the tool does 2 things:
-	- Allows you to chose how you want the gameplay experience to be.
-You can choose SmokePatch's tweaked gameplay, or go for something closer to vanilla PES 2021.
-You can change this later at any time so experiment!

-	- Allows you to change the visual controller button prompts you see in-game.
-If you are playing with a PS controller, chose one of the PS options, otherwise choose Xbox.

-Choose what you want, click `Apply` then `Close`

-14. Now click `Close` in Lutris and the game should now appear in .
+11. Now click `Close` in Lutris and the game should now appear in .

-15. The final step!
+12. The final step!
 Please read the **important** notes below.
 And check [Troubleshooting](#troubleshooting) if you have any issues

-> [!IMPORTANT]
-> On Steam Deck, you should play the game in Game Mode, not Desktop Mode.
-In Desktop Mode, the controller will not be recognised.
-If you selected `Create steam shortcut` in step 6 above, then the game should be in your library and you can launch it from Game Mode.
-If you  did not, or the game is not appearing in your Steam library, then follow [these steps](#how-to-add-spfl-to-steam-library--game-mode) to add it.

 > [!IMPORTANT]
 > On Steam Deck, when playing in Game Mode and adding the game through Lutris, you may encouter a black screen issue with audio.
 See [Black screen with audio on Steam Deck](#black-screen-with-audio-on-steam-deck)